oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 - Microsoft Entra ID - Microsoft Entra ID is Microsoft's cloud directory and identity management service.
 Microsoft Entra ID includes a full suite of identity management capabilities.
 Microsoft Entra ID is a prerequisite for Microsoft Intune mobile device management including Conditional Access.
 - Microsoft Account - A Microsoft Account is an email address issued by or linked to a Microsoft authentication service.
 A Microsoft Account is a public version of a Microsoft Entra IDy account.
 If this account is disabled certain features such as Windows Store cannot function.

-Identity Providers Design Decisions for all agencies and implementation types.
+Identity Providers Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Guest Account (Local) | Disabled | To align with the ACSC Windows hardening guidance.
 Guest Account Name | Renamed | To align with the ACSC Windows hardening guidance.
 Microsoft Accounts | Disabled | To align with the ACSC Windows hardening guidance.
-Windows Hello for Business | Organisation decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.
+Windows Hello for Business | Organisation decision | As per the ACSC Windows hardening guidance, organisations may consider if Windows Hello for Business is suitable for their environment.
-Windows Hello for Business Configuration Method | Organisation decision | As per the ACSC Windows hardening guidance, Agencies may consider if Windows Hello for Business is suitable for their environment.
+Windows Hello for Business Configuration Method | Organisation decision | As per the ACSC Windows hardening guidance, organisations may consider if Windows Hello for Business is suitable for their environment.

 Additional Identity Providers Design Decisions for cloud native implementations